- Cristian Barnett

 Jake Arnott was born in Buckinghamshire, England in 1961.

-His novel, The Long Firm, the story of the charismatic gangster Harry Starks, was published in 1999 to critical acclaim and commercial success and was subsequently adapted as a major BBC drama serial.
-Along with He Kills Coppers (2001), also adapted for television, and truecrime (2003) his first three books form a noir trilogy that spans the last four decades of the twentieth century.
+His novel, The Long Firm, the story of the charismatic gangster Harry Starks, was published in 1999 to critical acclaim and commercial success, and was subsequently adapted as a major BBC drama serial.
+Along with He Kills Coppers (2001), also adapted for television, and truecrime (2003), these make up his first three books form a noir trilogy that spans the last four decades of the twentieth century.

 Jake Arnott lives in London.
-His latest novel is The House of Rumour (2012).
+His latest novel is The Fatal Tree (2017)

 Jake Arnott is best known for his trilogy of crime novels, which recreate the post-war heyday of the London gangland scene and its attendant ‘showbiz’ associations, brilliantly evoked and by turns glamorous or seedy.